-Pipe scaling is a term that refers to the build up of minerals and rust in the inner linings of a sewer line.
-Some of the most common minerals that build up are calcium carbonate and magnesium.
+Pipe scaling is a term that refers to the build-up of minerals and rust in the inner linings of a sewer line.
+Calcium carbonate and magnesium are some of the most common minerals that build up.
 Allowing the scaling to build up will decrease the amount of water that can flow through your sewer.

 Pipe descaling is the removal of accumulated minerals and rust from the inner surfaces of sewer lines.
 It is an important and necessary sewer cleaning procedure in places where the water supply is full of minerals like calcium or magnesium carbonates.

 Cast iron pipes tend to have more severe scaling because their inner surfaces become coated with iron oxide as well as calcium and magnesium salts.
 When a sewer line develops a thick, uneven layer of mineral and rust deposits, it begins to snag any solids and grime that flow past the rough sections.
 Eventually, the sewer line becomes clogged or blocked.
 Luckily, descaling is a good way to clear sewer lines and restore them to working condition.

 There are two main methods used to do pipe descaling.
 The first is by scrubbing the pipes with abrasive mechanical tools.
 The second is hydro jetting.
 How a technician chooses to descale a sewer line depends on the extent of the blockage and scale buildup in the sewer line.
 The length of the sewer line is also a factor.
 After a technician does a thorough inspection of the sewer line, they will recommend the most effective descaling technique.
 Technicians often use the following methods to remove scale buildup from sewers: